ellysh/video-game-bots/ClickerBots/protection.md

             Reset()
         endif
 ```
-Also you can improve the considered protection approach and analyze actions without a predefined actions sequence.
+Also, you can improve the considered protection approach and analyze actions without a predefined actions sequence.
 Protection system can accumulate all user's actions and search frequently repeated regularities.
 These regularities warn about a possible usage of a clicker bot.

 We can improve our bot script further to avoid the protection systems that searches the actions regularities.
 This is a [`RandomActionBot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/ProtectionApproaches/RandomActionBot.au3) script:
 ```AutoIt